Antonio Soler (novelist): Biography

 El camino de los Ingleses (Summer Rain), published in 2004, was made into a film in 2006 by Antonio Banderas using Soler's own filmscript.

-Soler's novel Sur (2018) describes one day in the life of the city of Málaga through a cast of some 250 characters, as they endure the oppressive heat of the terral wind.
+Soler's novel Sur (2018) describes one day in the life of the city of Málaga through a cast of some 250 characters, as they endure the oppressive heat of the terral wind. has been published under same title by Peter Owen Publishers/Pushkin Press, 2023.
 The principal narrative thread revolves around a moribund body discovered early in the morning on a patch of waste ground.
 The body is being consumed by ants.
 We learn that it belongs to a lawyer, Dionisio.
 His story is related in a number of flashbacks, some from his own perspective and others from the perspective of his wife, Ana.
 There are many more sub-threads and characters which combine to weave the social fabric of the city, but although their lives are intertwined in a complicated network, for the most part the characters are each wrapped up in their own separate worlds, isolated by their inability to communicate with each other.
 This contrasts starkly with the world of the ants, working together in harmony in pursuit of a collective goal.

 Soler was writer in residence at Dickinson College, Pennsylvania, and has given courses and lectures at numerous universities and cultural institutions in Europe, Latin America, the US and Canada.
 He is a founder member of the Order of Finnegans, a literary group created in honour of James Joyce's novel Ulysses, which takes its name from a pub in Dalkey, Ireland.
 The other four founding members are Eduardo Lago, Jordi Soler, Enrique Vila-Matas and Malcolm Otero Barral.